Use our checklist to see how well you’re doing.

 Main mistake: Taking glucosamine hydrochloride.
 It’s less effective than glucosamine sulfate, possibly because the sulfur in glucosamine sulfate provides additional benefit.

 What to do: Take 1,500 mg of glucosamine sulfate daily—all at once or in divided doses any time of day.
-There is no definitive research showing that combining glucosamine sulfate with chondroitin, a compound that’s naturally present in cartilage, increases the effectiveness.
+There is no definitive research showing that combining glucosamine sulfate with chondroitin sulfate, a compound that’s naturally present in cartilage, increases the effectiveness, although chondroitin sulfate also appears to be helpful for people with osteoarthritis.

 *If you have a chronic medical condition or take any kind of medication, check with your doctor before taking supplements.
 For example, people with kidney disease or severe heart disease must be supervised by a physician when taking magnesium.
 Also ask whether the supplements can be taken at the same times as medication.